samuelquitiang/HotBoxes/README.md

         live (bool): Whether to generate an animation of the distribution of energy states.
 Default: False

     Returns:
-        Tuple: A tuple containing arrays or integers representing the average energy and heat capacity.
+        Tuple: Array or integer representing the average energy.
 The format of the tuple varies depending on the type of the Ta parameter: if Ta is an integer, both average energy and heat capacity are single values; if Ta is a list, each element of the tuple corresponds to an array of values, and similarly for the l parameter.

 This is the main function for the user, from it the user can obtain how is the behaviour of the system energy respect to the different parameters.

+#Heat capacity problem
+The heat capacity of a system can be computed from its energy behaviour when it is in thermal equilibrium as:

+$C_v=\frac{\left\langle E^2\right\rangle - \langle E\rangle^2}{k_b T^2}$.

+Where $k_b$ is the Boltzman constant.

+In this project we try to get the heat capacity from the evolution of the system but the results were not convincing and also vary a lot in each run due to the Markovian-stochasticity of the problem, this could be due to a bad calculation of the heat capacity or maybe by taking into account more potential wells this heat capacity stabilizes.